Woo-hoo, your vacation is finally here! Then reality sinks in about flying with young kids and toddlers.

 43. We have our 2-year-old suck on a lollipop as we take off and land to assist with ear pressure changes.
 We also have small treats (M&M’s, etc) for him to chew on for this purpose.

-Advice for Traveling with Toddlers’ Car Seats
+Traveling with Toddlers’ Car Seats

 44. Having our son sit in a car seat keeps us sane during the flight!
 We found a great trick- prep him beforehand (he usually doesn’t like sitting in his car seat).
 We set up kitchen chairs then practiced finding our seat, buckling in, listening to the flight attendants, and anything else we could think of.
 We told him that when he’s on the actual plane, we’ll give him items to play with.
 It was incredible!
 He actually sat in his car seat, asked to get buckled in, and then sat nicely for 7.5 hours.
 I highly recommend practicing beforehand!